NeptuneMagicSauce/CatPi/README.md

   eat events
   dispense events
   dispensed grams (needs reliable weight signal)

-- settings menu to easy-change in dedicated menu:
-  - duration of button/relay press (<-> quantity)
-  - load cell polling timeout, for cpu consumption when unplugged
-  - minimum weight for bowl is empty
-  - two pins of HX711
-  - gain?
-  - duration of confirm tare
-  - calibration data ?

 - disable dpi scaling on linux side for emacs and CatPi